aelmosalamy/octopus/README.md

-# Octopus: A lightweight JS library that makes sense
+# Octopus: A minimal, declarative JS library for building user interfaces.